cedricziel/docs/core/design.md

 ORM's data provider and persister implementations shipped with API Platform.

 In this case, the public (`@ApiResource`) and internal (Doctrine entity) data model are shared.
-Then, API Platform will be able to query, filter, paginate and persist automatically data.
+Then, API Platform will be able to query, filter, paginate and persist the data automatically.
-This is approach is super-convenient and efficient, but is probably **not a good idea** for non-[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and/or large systems.
+This approach is super-convenient and efficient, but is probably **not a good idea** for non-[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) applications and/or large systems.
-Again, it's up to the developers to use, or to not use those built-in data providers/persisters depending of the business they are dealing with.
-API Platform makes it easy to create custom data providers and persisters, and to implement appropriate patterns such as [CQS](https://www.martinfowler.com/bliki/CommandQuerySeparation.html) or [CQRS](https://martinfowler.com/bliki/CQRS.html).
+Again, it's up to the developers to use, or not to use the built-in data providers/persisters depending on the requirements and business logic they are dealing with.
+API Platform makes it easy to create custom data providers, persisters and to implement appropriate patterns such as [CQS](https://www.martinfowler.com/bliki/CommandQuerySeparation.html) or [CQRS](https://martinfowler.com/bliki/CQRS.html).

 Last but not least, to create [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)-based systems, a convenient